Kirankumarvel/SkySight/README.md

-# SkySight - Weather Insights at Your Fingertips
+# SkySight 🌤️🌦️🌍 - Real-time Weather Insights at Your Fingertips 🌡️☁️

 **SkySight** is your ultimate weather dashboard, delivering accurate, real-time weather updates for any city worldwide.
 Built with simplicity and functionality in mind, SkySight provides user-friendly access to weather details using the reliable [WeatherAPI](https://www.weatherapi.com/).